lee-zhg/Intro-Watson-Translator/parallel-corpus-model.md

     Neither `Lee Zhang` nor `alley` were translated in the way that you defined in the TMX file `en-fr-6000-ParallelCorpus.tmx`.
 Use a `parallel corpus` when you want your custom model to learn from general translation patterns in your sample TMX file.
 What your model learns from a parallel corpus can improve translation results for input text that the model hasn't been trained on.
 However, the general improvements from parallel corpus customization are less predictable than the mandatory results you get from forced glossary customization.

 1. You can apply a `forced glossary` to a model that has been customized with a parallel corpus.
+Replace the model ID `43745eda-7fde-4998-a62a-26cf0e795973` with yours.

     ```
     $ curl -X POST --user "apikey:$apikey" --form forced_glossary=@en-fr-ForcedGlossary.tmx "$url/v3/models?version=2018-05-01&base_model_id=43745eda-7fde-4998-a62a-26cf0e795973&name=custom-english-to-french-2"